bartbutenaers/node-red-contrib-sse-client/README.md

 Remark: this option has no effect if the node is being paused!
 Indeed when the node is paused, no events will be received anyway ...

+## Node dependencies (advanced)
+To simplify the usage of this contribution, a user should be able to receive all events.
+Indeed this is very handy if the user doesn't know which event types are being send by the SSE server.
+However the ***SSE protocol doesn't support listening to all events***!
+That is the reason why I couldn't get this functionality implemented in the [EventSource](https://github.com/EventSource/eventsource/issues/103).
+So unfortunately I had to create a fork of the EventSource node, and copy it to this project.
+When a new version of EventSource is needed for some reason, my fork needs to be updated ...